 ICTR Drug Discovery and Development Core

-NEW!!
-The ICTR recently added the Drug Discovery and Development (DDD) Core to its portfolio of free services available to UMB faculty to bring our most promising new therapeutics out of the laboratory and into the clinic at an accelerated pace.
+With the Drug Discovery and Development (DDD) Core bring your most promising new therapeutics out of the laboratory and into the clinic at an accelerated pace.

 Faculty can request up to 25 hours* of free services from each of the following areas: